 Like buckwheat, red clover germinates rapidly.
 This is essential, because the buckwheat plants quickly establish a solid canopy, limiting the light that reaches the soil surface.
 So although buckwheat prevents the germination and growth of most small-seeded weeds, red clover generally can maintain slow growth underneath the canopy, and be well established by the time we harvest buckwheat.
 The clover overwinters, to be cut for hay the following year, or else to be plowed under as a “green manure” in the spring.
 Clover is a leguminous crop that hosts nitrogen-fixing bacteria in its root system.
 By “fixing” atmospheric nitrogen (N2), clover replaces the forms of nitrogen that had been taken up and utilized by the buckwheat crop.

 Plowing down a vigorous stand of red clover in June, prior to planting buckwheat

 WHY NOT ORGANIC?
 WE ARE!

-We control weeds, insects, and pathogens without using synthetic pesticides.
-We also avoid synthetic nitrogenous fertilizers, the manufacture of which depends on fossil fuel.
-While all of the nitrogen, phosphorus, and potassium for our buckwheat is supplied from plant or animal manures, we are not currently certified under the US Department of Agriculture’s National Organic Program (NOP).
+For years we controlled weeds, insects, and pathogens without using synthetic pesticides.
+We also avoided synthetic nitrogenous fertilizers, the manufacture of which depends on fossil fuel.
+Although all of the nitrogen, phosphorus, and potassium for our buckwheat was supplied from plant or animal manures, we had not sought certification under the US Department of Agriculture’s National Organic Program (NOP).
+Then in 2020, we applied for and received certification through NOFA-NY.
+Indeed, why not?

 The pillars of organic agriculture are the use of naturally-occurring substances 1) to maintain soil fertility, and 2) to prevent unacceptable losses to diseases, insect damage, and weed competition.
-But besides designating which fertilizers and pest-control substances may be applied, the USDA’s Organic standards stipulate other practices that are required for organic certification: avoidance of genetically-modified (GMO) varieties; use of organically-produced seeds; spatial buffers separating organic fields from “conventional” fields; segregation of organic and conventional crops during harvest and post-harvest processing; and extensive record-keeping.
-We hope that our products may bear the USDA’s Organic emblem by next year.
+But besides designating which fertilizers and pest-control substances may be applied, the USDA’s Organic standards stipulate other practices that are required for organic certification: avoidance of genetically-modified (GMO) varieties; use of organically-produced seeds; spatial buffers separating organic fields from “conventional” fields; and segregation of organic and conventional crops during harvest and post-harvest processing.
+The extensive record-keeping seemed daunting, so for years we farmed without organic status.
+Then in 2020, we filed the application with NOFA-NY, passed the on-site inspection of our fields and mill, and added the USDA’s Organic emblem to our products.
+Long overdue!